mykolav/coollang-2020-fs/README.md

 # Work in progress

-The runtime is incomplete.
-For example, support for a built-in class `ArrayAny` is missing at the moment.
+The compiler can successfully build a Windows excecutable out of every [sample program](./src/Tests/CoolPrograms/Runtime).

-But the compiler can successfully build a Windows excecutable out of every [sample program](./src/Tests/CoolPrograms/Runtime) except QuickSort.cool.
+But the runtime is incomplete.
+For example, methods `length`, `concat`, and `substring` of a built-in class `String` are missing at the moment.

 Linux support is planned.